-While multinational organisations like PayPal, Visa and Mastercard can complete more than 1,700 transactions per second, Bitcoin is limited to 4.6 per second.
+While multinational organizations like PayPal, Visa and Mastercard can complete more than 1,700 transactions per second, Bitcoin is limited to 4.6 per second.
 And while Bitcoin's core development team have been working to resolve this with methods of compressing information and speeding up transactions (layer-2 solutions).
-Bitcoin sacrifices speed for a wholly globalised system of payment.
+Bitcoin sacrifices speed for a wholly globalized system of payment.

 We'll be digging into far more detail about Bitcoin in the near future as well.
 In the meantime, give us your thoughts on Bitcoin and what the future has in store for it!